Yugoslav coup d'état: Pressure builds

 On 4 March, Prince Paul secretly met with Hitler in Berchtesgaden and was again pressured to sign the Pact.
 Hitler did not request troop passage through Yugoslavia and offered the Greek city of Salonika.
 A time limit for Prince Paul, who was uncommitted and "wavering", was not set.
 Prince Paul, in the middle of a cabinet crisis, offered a nonaggression pact and a declaration of friendship, but Hitler insisted on his proposals.
 Prince Paul warned that "I fear that if I follow your advice and sign the Tripartite Pact I shall no longer be here in six months."
 On 8 March, Franz Halder, the German Chief of the Army General Staff, expressed his expectation that the Yugoslavs would sign if German troops did not cross their border.
 During March, secret treaty negotiations commenced in Moscow between Yugoslavia and the Soviet Union, represented respectively by the Yugoslav ambassador, Milan Gavrilović, and the Soviet People's Commissar for Foreign Affairs, Vyacheslav Molotov.
-According to General Pavel Sudoplatov, who was at the time the deputy chief of special operations for the NKVD, the Soviet internal affairs ministry, Gavrilović was a fully recruited Soviet agent, but Sudoplatov states that they knew that Gavrilović also had ties with the British.
+According to General Pavel Sudoplatov, who was at the time the deputy chief of special operations for the NKVD, the Soviet internal affairs ministry, Gavrilović was a fully recruited Soviet agent, although he also states that they knew that Gavrilović had ties with the British as well.
 The Yugoslavs initially sought a military alliance, but this was rejected by the Soviet side, as they were already bound by the 1939 Molotov–Ribbentrop Pact which guaranteed non-belligerence with Germany.

 On 17 March, Prince Paul returned to Berchtesgaden and was told by Hitler that it was his last chance for Yugoslavia to join the Pact, renouncing this time the request for the use of Yugoslav railways in order to facilitate their accession.
 Two days later, Prince Paul convened a Crown Council to discuss the terms of the Pact and whether Yugoslavia should sign it.
 The council's members were willing to agree, but only under the condition that Germany let its concessions be made public.
 Germany agreed and the Council approved the terms.
 Three cabinet ministers resigned on 20 March in protest of the impending signing of the Pact.
-These were the Minister of the Interior, Srđan Budisavljević; the Minister of Agriculture, Branko Cubrilović; and the Minister without Portfolio, Mihailo Konstantinović.
+These were the Minister of the Interior, Srđan Budisavljević; the Minister of Agriculture, Branko Čubrilović; and the Minister without Portfolio, Mihailo Konstantinović.
 The British were friendly with Budisavljević, and his resignation at British urging precipitated the resignations of the other two.
 The Germans reacted by imposing an ultimatum to accept by midnight 23 March or forfeit any further chances.
 Prince Paul and Cvetković obliged and accepted, despite believing German promises were "worthless".
 On 23 March, Germany's guarantee of Yugoslavia's territorial security and its promise not to use its railroads were publicised.
 In the United Kingdom, Alexander Cadogan, the Permanent Under-Secretary of State for Foreign Affairs, penned in his diary that the "Yugoslavs seem to have sold their souls to the Devil.
 All these Balkan peoples are trash."